jruels/microservices-k8s/labs/LAB09-Telepresence.md

 - Completed Lab 08: Tilt and k3d

 ## Environment Setup
-Ensure you're connected to your Ubuntu VM through VS Code Remote Development.
-All commands will be executed on the Ubuntu VM.
+Ensure you're connected to your Ubuntu VM through VS Code Remote Explorer extension (see Lab 01 for SSH setup).
+All commands will be executed in the VS Code integrated terminal connected to your Ubuntu VM.
+Use VS Code's file explorer to navigate and manage directories and files.

+**Note**: This lab uses EKS (a remote cloud cluster) instead of k3d because Telepresence is most valuable when debugging applications that need to interact with actual cloud services, databases, and production-like environments that can't be easily replicated locally.

 ## Install Prerequisites